Redboudhraa/Mini-Jackpot-Manager-Backend/readme.md

 The frontend application will be created in a separate folder using React with TypeScript.
 See the frontend README for more details.

-## Assumptions and Design Decisions

-1. Jackpot values are stored as decimal to ensure precise financial calculations
-2. The backend uses a repository and service pattern to separate concerns
-3. The system logs jackpot resets to the console
-4. Initial seed data includes three jackpots for demonstration purposes
-5. The API returns information about whether a jackpot was reset after a contribution
-6. CORS is configured to allow requests from the React application running on `http://localhost:3000`

-## Further Enhancements

-1. Add authentication and authorization
-2. Implement a logging mechanism to track all contributions
-3. Add functionality to create and edit jackpots
-4. Implement real-time updates using SignalR